 Select the vm in the manager and hit the ‘Start’ button.
 You’ll know you’re good if you see this screen.

-And your desktop should come up and look a little something like this – without the annoying arrows and blocky words I added
+Your desktop should come up, and will look a little something like this – without the annoying arrows and blocky words I added

 Where to get started?

 Well, you could click on the big penguin circle and launch the labs, pick one and follow the instructions.
 Or, you could fire up SQL Developer and start mucking around.

 In either case, you MIGHT want to create a snapshot for the VM first – this will give you a backup of your image you can go back to in case you ever screw it up beyond repair.
 This would be faster probably than re-downloading the OVA file, importing it, etc.

 For SQL Developer, you can create a connection to the CDB or the PDB.
 Yes, this is a Multitenant installation.